Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Phase transitions.

-Obviously, the on-site interaction dominates this scattering channel. $H_{\rm int}^{(2)}$ is the characteristic three-spin scattering of our model,
+Here we have assumed $U_{AB}^{BA}=U_{BC}^{CB}\equiv U_0$, since the slight mismatches in the interaction strengths could introduce quantitative corrections, but do not alter the underlying qualitative physics picture we aim to describe.
+Moreoever, we assume the spatial modulation length of the cavity field exceeds the lattice periodicity, thus the engineered interaction strength can be approximately regarded as uniform. $H_{\rm int}^{(2)}$ is the characteristic scattering within three components of our model,

-We note that, due to the Pauli exclusion principle, the three-spin scattering predominantly occurs between two nearest-neighbor sites.
+where we also have assumed $U^{CA}_{BB}=U^{BB}_{AC}\equiv U_1$ for simplifying the discussions.
+We note that, due to the Pauli exclusion principle, this scattering channel predominantly occurs between two different sites.

-It is well known that in Fermi gases, attractive interactions can induce Cooper pairing between atoms of different spins, leading to a superfluid phase.
+It is well known that in Fermi gases, attractive interactions can induce Cooper pairing between atoms of different spin components, leading to a superfluid phase.
 As a first step toward a qualitative understanding of interacting Fermi gases, we adopt the Bogoliubov-de Gennes (BdG) mean-field approach.
-While this approach neglects thermodynamic fluctuations, it remains quantitatively reliable for 3D fermionic systems and provides the simplest framework for describing the superfluid phase transition.
+While this approach neglects thermodynamic fluctuations, it remains qualitatively reliable for 3D fermionic systems and provides the simplest framework for describing the superfluid phase transition.
 Notably, one can find that the strength sign in Eq.(\ref{eq:u-def}) is determined by $\Delta_c$, $\eta_\sigma^c$ and $\eta_\sigma^L$.
-It pave the way for simultaneously engineering the multispin interactions with opposite sign in a single system.
-According to Eq.(\ref{eq:u-def}), we find that the signs of $\eta^{L}_\sigma$ and $\eta^c_\sigma$ are always compensated off and hence has no influence on the strength of the pairwise scattering channel.
-By contrast the strength of the three-spin scattering channel is flexible for artificial manipulations.
-Therefore, the off-site interaction $U_{ABC}$ in Eq.(\ref{eq:h-int2-in-lattice}) can be engineered to be repulsive, while the on-site interaction $U_{AB}$ and $U_{BC}$ in Eq.(\ref{eq:h-int1-in-lattice}) remain to be repulsive.
-These interactions not only sustain superfluid order but can additionally induce density-wave ordering, giving rise to supersolidity, the phase characterized by spontaneous incommensurate density modulations relative to the underlying lattice potential.
+It paves the way for simultaneously engineering the interactions between multispin components with opposite sign in a single system.
+According to Eq.(\ref{eq:u-def}), in the pairwise scattering channel, $U_0$ reduces to the form of $U_0=U_{\rm bare}|\eta_\sigma^c\eta_\sigma^L|^2$, yielding that the sign of $U_0$ is fixed solely by $U_{\rm bare}$.
+By contrast in the scattering channel within three components, $U_1$ reduces to $U_1=U_{\rm bare}\eta_\sigma^c\eta_\sigma^L\eta_{\sigma\pm 1}^c\eta_{\sigma\pm 1}^L$, hence the sign of $U_1$ depends not only on $U_{\rm bare}$ but also on the CG coefficients, offering an additional lever for artificial manipulations.
+For example, by preparing opposite signs between $\eta^c_\sigma$ and $\eta^c_{\sigma+1}$ involved in Fig.\ref{fig:Lambda-transition}, the interaction $U_{0}$ in Eq.(\ref{eq:h-int1-in-lattice}) is attractive ($U_0<0$ if $U_{\rm bare}<0$), while the off-site interaction $U_{1}$ in Eq.(\ref{eq:h-int2-in-lattice}) can be engineered to be repulsive ($U_1>0$).
+These interactions not only sustain the superfluid order but can additionally induce the density-wave order, giving rise to supersolidity, the phase characterized by spontaneous incommensurate density modulations relative to the underlying lattice potential.